rancher/fleet/docs/install.md

 ### Scalability

 Fleet is designed to scale up to 1 million clusters.
-The is done using a federated model.
-The master Fleet manager can designate downstream clusters as federated managers.
-New clusters can be registered to the federated manager.
-This reduced the TCP connection load of the main fleet manager.
-Also all the BundleDeployments and Cluster resources only exist in the federated managers and only the Bundle and ClusterGroup summaries are reported up to the central master.
-The fundamental assumption is that while you may have 1 million clusters, you will still have less than about 10000 Bundles and Cluster Groups.
-This architecture is still being developed.
+There a more details to come here on how we expect to scale a Kubernetes controller based architecture to 100's of millions of objects and beyond.

 ## Installation